 IISE Operational Excellence (Opex) Division Teaching Award

 IISE's Operational Excellence Division offers a number of awards to recognize the contribution of individuals to advancing the knowledge and practice of operational excellence (process improvement) concepts.
 The division's teaching award is given out annually to honor the services of a person/group of people who have developed curriculum and disseminated courses in the subject area.
-The division now invites nominations for the Operational Excellence Teaching Award.
-The award will be presented at the IISE Annual Conference & Expo, May 20-23, 2023 in New Orleans, Louisiana.
+The division now invites nominations

 Eligibility Criteria